 An in-person appointment is often the best option to address a health concern.

-We offer sick appointments 364 days a year (not on Christmas - but we do offer sick visits on Saturdays, Sundays, and every other holiday).
+We offer sick appointments 364 days a year (not on Christmas - but we do offer newborn and sick visits on Saturdays, Sundays, and every other holiday).

 OPTION E.D.
 What if I need to take my child to the Emergency Department?

 - All of those appointment types listed above exist to keep our patients out of the Emergency Department (ED).
 We really want to help you avoid the ED.
 However, sometimes that is the right call.